 (1) To the extent that this section is inconsistent with anything expressly stated in another provision of this Act, this section does not apply.

-(2) A member of the Tribunal has, in the performance of his or her functions as member, the same protection and immunity as a Judge of the Supreme Court has in the performance of his or her duties as a Judge.
+(2) A member of the Tribunal has, in the performance of his or her functions as member, the same protection and immunity as a judge of the Supreme Court has in the performance of his or her duties as a judge.

 (3) A person representing a party in a proceeding has the same protection and immunity as a legal practitioner has in representing a party in proceedings in the Supreme Court.